coon-js/extjs-lib-core/README.md

 }
 ```

-### ... with Components
+#### ComponentPlugins
-**extjs-lib-core** provides funtionality to specify component-plugins using the application configuration file.
-Plugins
+**extjs-lib-core** provides funtionality to specify component-plugins using the application configuration file, or package configurations.
-referenced here need to be loaded via packages (i.e. by using `uses` in the `app.json`), or they need to have been made
+Plugins referenced here need to be loaded via packages (i.e. by using `uses` in the `app.json`), or they need to have been made
 generally available over the application itself, i.e. by bundling those plugins in the build.<br>
-A plugin configuration itself in the application-configruation has teh following key/value-pairs:
+A plugin configuration itself in the application-configuration has the following key/value-pairs:
 - `cmp`: A valid component query the application uses to look up the represented component.
 - `event`: The name of the event that should be listened to for instantiating and registering the plugin
 - `pclass`/`fclass`: The fqn (i.e. class name, including namespaces) for the plugin to use.
 If you are using a plugin that
 extends `Ext.plugin.Abstract`, use `pclass`.
 If you are referencing a grid-feature (i.e. extending `Ext.grid.feature.Feature`),
 use `fclass`.

+_Example for specifying component plugins using the application configuration:_
 ```json
 {
     "conjoon" : {